giannan-mods/giannan-trek/README.md

 13. Derived skills: Learning a particular set of skills will result in learning a new one.
 It might be an affliction though...

 14. Dronification: Drones in the player's party have an ability that can turn enemies into Drones, making them allies.

+## Install Instructions

+1. Download and install the [Giannan Loader](https://github.com/1d51/giannan-loader) mod.
+2. Download the mod from this [link](https://github.com/1d51/giannan-trek/archive/refs/heads/main.zip) for the latest changes.
+3. Unzip and drop the folder into the `mods` folder.
+4. Launch the game and activate the mod.
+5. Start a new game on Normal mode.

+## Contributing

+You can vote on how the mod will continue to develop, and make suggestions [here](https://simplevote.tk/#/poll/DR6x).

+You can read about and comment on my plans for a future mod over [here](https://docs.google.com/document/d/1nLdg_s_IKiHhImR4zKdXGzLuSVrHIA7rbFQcbEkzhi8/).

+If you'd like to contribute code, we're open to pull requests!

 ## Credits